ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 notify list.

-# Impact on DNS UPDATE
+# Impact on Dynamic Update

 The goal of the convention specified in this document is to prevent Dynamic Update clients from sending DNS UPDATE messages for particular